adc613/hacsoc/README.md

 # Contact

+## Custom Orthopaedic Solutions is hiring!!!!
-If any of this stuff interests you and you're looking for a internship this summer Custom Orthopaedic Solutions (COS) is hiring, that's where I interned there last summer and learned everything I covered in my talk and more there.
+If any of this stuff interests you and you're looking for a internship/jobs Custom Orthopaedic Solutions (COS) is hiring, that's where I interned there last summer and learned everything I covered in my talk and more there.
 Just email Rakesh Guha at rguha@customorthopaedics.com He's a super nice guy and a relatively recent Case grad.